-The first global question for the replication manager handler of an agent when one of its replicas raises an exception is to know whether the same exception will also be raised by the others.
+The first global question for the RM handler of an agent when one of its replicas raises an exception is to know whether the same exception will also be raised by the others.
 Which exception is replica-specific (examples of this include exceptions raised when some resources specific to a given replica are unavailable) and which ones are replica-independent (an example is bad parameter in the request sent to the agent (and thus to all its replicas), leading for example to a division by zero)?
 In the worst case, it could be considered that all exceptions are replica-specific.
-It would mean that when one replica signals an exception, we could systematically elect a new one to retry the same computation.
-This would significantly slow down program executions.
+It would mean that when a replica signals an exception, we could systematically have another replica retry the same computation.
+This would significantly slow down program execution.

-We thus have conceived our algorithms on the base of a classification of exceptions.
-Goodenough's seminal paper has proposed a classification in domain, range and monitoring exceptions that highlights the reason why an exception is raised.
-It however appears that we have no way to know whether a range exception (for example) is replica specific or independent.
+We thus have conceived our algorithms based on a classification of exceptions.
+Goodenough's seminal paper [6] has proposed a classification in domain, range and monitoring exceptions that highlights the reason why an exception is raised.
+It however appears that we have no way to know whether a range exception (for example) is replica-specific or independent.
 A classification in terms of Error (serious problem, should not be handled) and Exception (business problem, can be handled) as in Java, inherited from the Flavors system, highlights the exception gravity but cannot again be applied to our problem.